oliverrogoff/pyqt_custombar/README.md

   - type: `bool`
   - if `True`, the bar will attempt to disable user interaction with the parent widget while the progress bar is running
   - default value: `False`
-- bar_length
-  - type: `int`
-  - the length of the progress bar
-- bar_height
-  - type: `int`
-  - the height (or thickness) of the progress bar -color
+-color
   - type: `tuple[int, int, int]`
   - the color of the progress bar (filled portion) in RBG format